1shubhamdas/KNN/README.md

 # KNN
-Build KNN model for both classification and regression problem.
+Build KNN model to solve for both classification and regression problem.
+The dataset provided is a cleaned dataset of a grocery store.